nokusukun/scrunkly/README.md

 pip install scrunkly
 ```

-Ensure that Python is installed on your machine.
-Scrunkly will attempt to automatically detect the correct Python executable (e.g., `python`, `python3`, or `py`).

 ## Usage

 Define your scripts in a dictionary and pass it to `scrunkly.scripts`.
 You can map script names to shell commands or Python functions.
 Sub-scripts are supported, allowing a script to trigger other scripts in the map.